atomiv/atomiv.github.io/_pages/templates/03-dotnet/01-get-started.md

 You can verify inside SQL Server Management Studio that the database has been created.

 ## Run project

-Open the solution \(MyWebShop.sln\) and set MyWebShop.Web.RestApi as the StartUp project, and build the solution.

 Then run the application in Debug mode.
 The application opens up automatically, e.g. [https://localhost:44315/](https://localhost:44315/api/values).
 You can also execute API calls via swagger, e.g. [https://localhost:44315/swagger/index.html](https://localhost:44315/swagger/index.html) and verify that the response is successful. \(Note that the port on your computer may differ from the port here.\) Finally, at the end you can stop debugging.